cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 Explanation:

-* We check if a `scripts` key is found in the `properties` sub-dict.
+* We check if a `scripts` key is found in the `properties` dict.
 * `operation_simple_name` is our way of extracting the name of the operation we'd like to perform and use it in the context of the execution.
-A good example of that would be:

-{%highlight yaml%}
-properties:
-    scripts:
-        create: /path/to/create_script.py
-{%endhighlight%}
+We won't get into its implementation now.

 * if we could not find a script assigned to the task, we will return `None` stating that a mapping of a script to that operation does not exist.
 * otherwise, we will download the relevant script and return its path to the calling function.

 {%note title=Note%}
 It is the plugin developer's responsibility to define the keys which will be used under the node's `properties`.
+To better understand how to structure these properties, see the [Blueprint Guide]({{page.blueprint_guide_link}})
 {%endnote%}

+Next, we'll just raise an exception if the script was not found.

 {%highlight python%}
 from cloudify.decorators import operation

 @operation
-def run(ctx, script_path=None, **kwargs):
+def run(ctx):
     pass

-def get_script_to_run(ctx, script_path=None):
+def get_script_to_run(ctx):
-    if script_path:
+    if ctx.properties['script_path']:
-        return ctx.download_resource(script_path)
+        return ctx.download_resource(ctx.properties['script_path'])
     if 'scripts' in ctx.properties:
         operation_simple_name = ctx.operation.split('.')[-1:].pop()
         scripts = ctx.properties['scripts']